-Spondylosis is a term used to describe bony overgrowths of the vertebrae which form the spinal column.
+Spondylosis is a term used to describe bony overgrowths of the vertebrae in the spinal column.
 It has previously been known as spinal osteoarthritis although this is not technically accurate.
+Here we explain the symptoms, causes, and treatment for Spondylosis.

 Symptoms of Spondylosis